corazawaf/coraza-nginx/README.md

 The coraza-nginx connector is the connection point between nginx and libcoraza.
 The module simply serves as a layer of communication between nginx and Coraza.

 # Compilation

+If you have any doubts, please read the [GitHub build Action](https://github.com/corazawaf/coraza-nginx/blob/master/.github/workflows/build.yml) for additional information.

 Before compile this software make sure that you have libcoraza installed.
 You can download it from the [libcoraza git repository](https://github.com/corazawaf/libcoraza).
 For information pertaining to the compilation and installation of libcoraza please consult the documentation provided along with it.